-Clinical data from the XF-73 nasal programme is strong
+Clinical data underpinning the XF-73 nasal programme is strong

-Following a review of clinical trial data on XF-73 (exeporfinium chloride), it was awarded Qualifying Infectious Disease Product ("QIDP") status in October 2015 by the FDA.
-Within the QIDP award, the FDA also confirmed a new US disease indication for XF-73; namely the "prevention of post-surgical staphylococcal infections", including MRSA.
+XF-73 (exeporfinium chloride) has been awarded Qualifying Infectious Disease Product ("QIDP") status by the FDA Within the QIDP award the FDA also confirmed a new US disease indication for XF-73; namely the "prevention of post-surgical staphylococcal infections", including MRSA.
 This represents a new US market for which no existing product is approved.
 QIDP status identifies XF-73 as a drug that is intended to treat serious or life-threatening infections, including those caused by antibiotic resistant pathogens.

-The FDA also awarded XF-73 nasal Fast Track Status in March 2018 recognising it as a priority drug for US development.
+The FDA also awarded XF-73 nasal Fast Track status in 2018, recognising it as a priority drug for US development.